nodejs/readable-stream/README.md

 ***Node/iojs-core streams for userland***

-This package is a mirror of the Streams in IOJS.
+This package is a mirror of the Streams in iojs.

 If you want to guarantee a stable streams base, regardless of what version of iojs you, or the users of your libraries are using, use **io-stream** *only* and avoid the *"stream"* module in iojs-core.